ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.
 For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
 {: important}

-Before you start configuring iSCSI, make sure to have the network interfaces correctly set and configured in order for the open-iscsi package to work correctly, especially during startup time.
-In Ubuntu 20.04 LTS, the default network configuration tool is [netplan.io](https://netplan.readthedocs.io/en/latest/examples/#){: external}.
+Before you start configuring iSCSI, make sure that the network interfaces are correctly set and configured for the open-iscsi package to work correctly, especially during startup time.
+In newer versions of Ubuntu, the main tool for setting network address information is [Netplan](https://netplan.readthedocs.io/en/latest/examples/#){: external}.
+It uses a YAML configuration file to define network settings, replacing older methods like `/etc/network/interfaces`.
+Netplan can be configured with the command line or through the NetworkManager in desktop environments.

 For more information about how the iSCSI service works on the Ubuntu OS, see [iSCSI Initiator (or Client)](https://documentation.ubuntu.com/server/iscsi-initiator-or-client/){: external} Documentation.
+{: tip}

 Also, make sure that the host that is to access the {{site.data.keyword.blockstorageshort}} volume is authorized.
 For more information, see [Authorizing the host in the console](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=ui#authhostUI){: ui}[Authorizing the host from the CLI](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=cli#authhostCLI){: cli}[Authorizing the host with Terraform](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=terraform#authhostTerraform){: terraform}.
 {: requirement}